Premio Mario Incisa della Rocchetta: History

 The event was originally called the Premio Legnano, and for a period it held Group 2 status.
 It was formerly open to fillies and mares aged three or older.

 The Premio Legnano was subtitled the Memorial Mario Incisa della Rocchetta after the prominent racehorse owner's death in 1983.
 It was downgraded to Group 3 level in the late 1980s.

 The race was cut from 2,000 to 1,600 metres in 1995.
 It was extended to 2,400 metres in 1997.
 It became known as the Premio Mario Incisa in the early 2000s, and during this period it was held in June.

 The event was shortened to 2,000 metres and restricted to three-year-old fillies in 2005.
 From this point it was staged in late May, and usually titled the Premio Mario Incisa della Rocchetta.
 It was switched to late June in 2009.
-In 2015 it was move to a date in early May and downgraded to Listed status.
+In 2015 it was moved to a date in early May and downgraded to Listed status.